awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 + Objects created after you add a replication configuration, with exceptions described in the next section\.

++ Unencrypted objects\.

-+ Both unencrypted objects and objects encrypted using Amazon S3 managed keys \(SSE\-S3\) or AWS KMS managed keys \(SSE\-KMS\), although you must explicitly enable the option to replicate objects encrypted using KMS keys\.
++ Objects encrypted at rest under Amazon S3 managed keys \(SSE\-S3\) or customer master keys \(CMKs\) stored in AWS Key Management Service \(SSE\-KMS\)\.
+To replicate objects encrypted with CMKs stored in AWS KMS, you must explicitly enable the option\.
 The replicated copy of the object is encrypted using the same type of server\-side encryption that was used for the source object\.
 For more information about server\-side encryption, see [Protecting Data Using Server\-Side Encryption](serv-side-encryption.md)\.

 + Object metadata\.